Psychedelic Pill

-Psychedelic Pill is the 32nd studio album by Canadian / American musician Neil Young, released on October 30, 2012.
+Psychedelic Pill is the 34th studio album by Canadian / American musician Neil Young, released on October 30, 2012.
 It is the second collaboration between Young and Crazy Horse released in 2012 (the first being Americana) and their first original work together since the Greendale album and tour in 2003 and 2004.
 The album was streamed on Young's website on October 24, 2012, and leaked onto the Internet the same day.

+It was also Young's last album with Crazy Horse to feature guitarist Frank Sampedro before he retired from the band on health grounds.